 White Oak is the state tree of Connecticut, Illinois, and Maryland.
 White Oak is strong, beautiful, rot-resistant, easy-to-work, and economical, representing an exceptional value to woodworkers.
 Rift sawn is a technique of cutting boards from logs radially so the annual rings are nearly 90° to the faces.
 When rift-sawn, each piece is cut along a radius of the original log, so that the saw cuts at right angles to the tree's growth rings.

-Widespread throughout the Eastern U.S., White Oak comprises many species, of which about eight are commercial.
+Where It Grows Widespread throughout the Eastern U.S., White Oak comprises many species, of which about eight are commercial.
 The trees prefer rich well drained soil, and average height is 60 to 80 feet.

-Furniture, flooring, architectural millwork, mouldings, doors, kitchen cabinets, paneling, barrel staves (tight cooperage) and caskets.
+Main Uses Furniture, flooring, architectural millwork, mouldings, doors, kitchen cabinets, paneling, barrel staves (tight cooperage) and caskets.

-15.1 percent of total U.S. hardwoods commercially available.
+Relative Abundance 15.1 percent of total U.S. hardwoods commercially available.

-The sapwood is light-colored and the heartwood is light to dark brown.
+General Description The sapwood is light-colored and the heartwood is light to dark brown.
 White oak is mostly straight-grained with a medium to coarse texture, with longer rays than Red Oak; therefore, White Oak has more figure.

-White oak machines well, nails and screws well although pre-boring is advised.
+Working Properties White oak machines well, nails and screws well although pre-boring is advised.
 Since it reacts with iron, galvanized nails are recommended.
 Its adhesive properties are variable, but it stains to a good finish.
 White Oak can be stained with a wide range of finish tones; however, the wood dries slowly.

-Readily available but not as abundant as Red Oak
+Availability Readily available but not as abundant as Red Oak

 SIPO MAHOGANY